akka/alpakka-kafka/README.md

 Alpakka components are not always binary compatible between releases.
 API changes that are not backward compatible might be introduced as we refine and simplify based on your feedback.
 A module may be dropped in any release without prior deprecation.

-Support for the Alpakka Kafka connector is available via Lightbend's [Akka Platform subscription](https://www.lightbend.com/akka-platform#subscription).
+Support for the Alpakka Kafka connector is available via Lightbend's [Akka License](https://www.lightbend.com/akka/pricing).